AWS Global Infrastructure

 DevOps Interview Questions for Version Control System (VCS)

-Now let’s look at some interview questions on VCS.
+Now let’s look at some DevOps interview questions and answers on VCS.

 Q1.
 What is Version control?